itsyourdevJhonny/moodmingle/README.md

 ## MoodMingle: Profile Screen Documentation

-The Profile Screen is the user’s personal hub to view identity, history, and analytics.
+The Profile Screen is the user's personal hub to view identity, history, and analytics.

 | Component       | Example          | Purpose                  |
 | --------------- | ---------------- | ------------------------ |